bagder/uncurled/security/will-appear.md

 We *never* compare projects by counting published past security vulnerabilities.
 It does not work.
 A project having reported more issues might have had more scrutiny or just set the bar lower than the project with fewer.

+## "Your project is insecure"

+Even when you do everything by the book and follow every best practice to the point on how to handle security problems; you fix the problems, you register CVEs and you disclose them responsibly with all details documented, you can be sure that parts of your audience will react badly.

+They will think that because you published a security vulnerability, your project has a bigger problem of insecurity.
+As if not all actively developed projects get these problems, either open or proprietary.